In a hurry? Tap or click to listen to this story in less than a minute!

 Robocallers spoof Caller IDs

-Why it so hard to stop spoofed Caller IDs in the first place?
-See, our current Caller ID system is still unchanged from its inception the early ’90s.
+Why is it so hard to stop spoofed Caller IDs in the first place?
+See, our current Caller ID system is still unchanged from its inception in the early ’90s.
 It’s still based on a system of trust where it’s the callers’ responsibility to identify themselves properly.

 Back then, U.S. telephone services were still closed systems managed by a few companies like AT&T and Microwave Communications, Inc. (MCI, now owned by Verizon.)

 This is why the Federal Trade Commission (FTC) is urging U.S. companies to regulate their own networks and implement new systems that can filter and identify robocalls.
-It’s about time that government steps in to protect consumers from this growing plague.
+It’s about time that the government steps in to protect consumers from this growing plague.

 The bad news is that there are technical and legal hurdles that need to be overcome.
-Not only is it expensive and technically difficult to design new Caller ID systems that can automatically filter robocalls, they can get into legal trouble if they block legitimate calls in error.
+Not only is it expensive and technically difficult to design new Caller ID systems that can automatically filter robocalls, but they can also get into legal trouble if they block legitimate calls in error.

 Top spoofed area codes